gravity226/forex_net/README.md

  - I overloaded the memory with the 272,000 images.
 The script got through about 14,000 images before crashing with the message "Killed" given.
  - Need to set up Spark to handle the memory problems.
  - Need to reshape the vectors so that they are in the correct format before running the net script.
 Currently I am reshaping the vectors immediately before creating the net.
+ - UPDATE....
+ - Running Spark .collect() completely crashed the instance.
+Had reboot the instance from the AWS console.
+Not sure how to feed bits of the dataset into the net one piece at a time.
+ - Changing my approach...
+Check out the net_4040px folder.

 ### Things to try
  - Only include images from prime trading hours.